vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

 §6 Kernel Header
 ----------------------------------------------------------------------------------
-The kernel header (hy_header_root_t) is a structure that must be provided by the kernel binary and that is used to configure Hydrogen's startup process.
-The kernel binary must export a symbol "hydrogen_header" that points to the header structure, or Hydrogen refuses to load.
+The kernel header (hy_header_root_t) is a structure that must be provided by the kernel binary and that is used to configure Jegudiel's startup process.
+The kernel binary must export a symbol "jegudiel_header" that points to the header structure, or Jegudiel refuses to load.

 ### §6.1 Stack Mapping
 The kernel header (hy_header_root_t) can specify a virtual address for mapping